Original Text in Kyo-Gyo-Shin-Sho

 And obtain birth in His Land of Peace and Bliss.

-Clearly and distinctly, we now HEAR:
+Clearly and distinctly, we have now HEARD:

 The Call of Boundless Compassion